CORRIDA

 You can also add strong winds, rain or even snow, but also some days of splendid sunshine and very mild temperatures.
 Regardless of the conditions, one guarantee we give is that the nights and the beginning of the day are freezing.

-These are places where all participants can eat, drink, rest and/or bathe.
-These are places where silence and harmony must prevail.
+These are places where all participants can eat, drink, rest and/or bathe, and where silence and harmony must prevail.

-Eight (8), considering the goal.
-All of them with solids and liquids.
+Eight (8), including the Finish line.
+All of them have food and drinks.

 Can I be assisted on the route?

-No. Support outside the Support Bases (BA) is penalized with disqualification.
-Assistance outside BA is only permitted for the organization and for medical help.
-Another type of help does not take away the possibility of being a finalist in the test.
+No. Support outside the Aid Stations (AS) is penalized with disqualification.
+Assistance outside the AS is only allowed for the organization and for medical help.
+Any other type of help takes away the possibility of being a finisher.

 What kind of supplies will I find?

-At the Support Bases, BA, the organization will provide solid and liquid food in the necessary quantity and quality, to replenish energy and hydrate you.
-The organization will also take care to make available food suitable for the type of effort you are putting in.
+At the AS, the organization will provide solid and liquid food in the necessary quantity and quality, to replenish energy and hydrate you.
+The organization will also make sure to provide food suitable for the type of effort you’re putting in.

 Are there supplies along the way?

-Yes.
-However, the test must be carried out in self-sufficiency between support bases.
-Deliberate support outside the support bases is not permitted and results in immediate disqualification.
+However, the race must be carried out in self-sufficiency, between support bases.
+Deliberate support outside the AS, is not permitted and results in immediate disqualification.

 Do I have medical support?